Tokyo International Forum 東京国際フォーラム

 Cutting-edge architecture with a Japanese aesthetic

-Based on the concept "a boat of diversity," the vast glass lobby resembles a glass ark, serving as the focal point of the venue.
-Spacious and airy, the steel framework arches up 11 stories high.
-Throughout the building and the tree-filled courtyard, you can admire pieces of modern art created by Japanese and international artists.
+The vast glass lobby resembles a glass ark, serving as the focal point of the venue.
+Spacious and airy, the steel framework stretches up to 60-meters-high.
+Throughout the building and the tree-filled courtyard, you can admire pieces of modern art created by Japanese and international artists, with the concept “a boat of diversity.”

 A popular place for entertainment and socializing